sammy-kablammy/.config/quick_reference/neovim_quick_reference.md

 use gcc to toggle comments on the current line or, if you'd rather select some lines in visual line mode, use gc

+# Leap.nvim
+use <leader>s to search for a character. then you can use <space> to jump to the next group, or <tab> for previous group

 # Extra notes
 In order for nvim-tree to display the cute little icons, you'll need a Nerd Font.
 See bash quick reference.